saviviro/uGMAR/README.md

 ## Example

-This is a basic example how to estimate GSMAR model and further analyse it..
+This is a basic example how to estimate GSMAR model and further analyze it..
 The example data is simulated from a GMAR p=1, M=2 process.
 The estimation process is computationally demanding and takes advantage of parallel computing.